 Insurance Premium Benefit for Cover Crops

-Cultivating cover crops requires a sustained, long-term investment, and the economic challenges of the pandemic made it financially challenging for many producers to maintain cover crop systems.
-PCCP helped ensure producers could continue this important conservation practice.
+Cultivating cover crops requires a sustained, long-term investment, and the economic challenges of the pandemic make it financially challenging for many producers to maintain cover crop systems.
+PCCP helps ensure producers can continue this important conservation practice

-PCCP was part of USDA’s Pandemic Assistance for Producers initiative, a bundle of programs to bring financial assistance to farmers, ranchers, and producers who felt the impact of COVID-19 market disruptions.
+PCCP is part of USDA’s Pandemic Assistance for Producers initiative, a bundle of programs to bring financial assistance to farmers, ranchers, and producers who are feeling the impact of COVID-19 market disruptions.

-PCCP provided premium support to producers who insured their spring crop with most insurance policies and planted a qualifying cover crop during the 2021 crop year.
-The premium support was $5 per acre, but no more than the full premium owed.
+PCCP provides premium support to producers who insured their crop with most insurance policies and planted a qualifying cover crop during the 2022 crop year.
+The premium support is $5 per acre, but no more than the full premium owed.

 Illinois, Indiana, and Iowa have existing programs for producers to receive a premium benefit for planting cover crops.
-Producers who participate in one of these programs received an additional benefit through PCCP.
+Producers who participate in one of these programs can receive an additional benefit through PCCP.

-Also, PCCP did not change acreage reporting dates, reporting requirements, or any other terms of the crop insurance policy.
+Also, PCCP does not change acreage reporting dates, reporting requirements, or any other terms of the crop insurance policy.

 Eligible Insurance Policies

-There were a few exceptions related to policies that already provide the benefit through underling coverage or that are not compatible with acreage reporting.
+There are a few exceptions related to policies that already provide the benefit through underlying coverage.

 - Enhanced Coverage Option (ECO)